Connect with us

 3 Realizations People Have on Their Way to Becoming Successful

-The first thing to realize about becoming successful is that, like beauty, success is largely in the eye of the beholder.
+The first thing to realize about becoming successful is that, like beauty, success is mainly in the eye of the beholder.

 What may look like the pinnacle of accomplishment to one person may be someone else’s stepping stone to the next big thing – or something perfectly repugnant – depending on their point of view.